orb-lang/helm/doc/md/helm/resbuf.md

 # Resbuf

-Next in the ``buf`` series, this will encapsulate results and their various representations.
+Next in the `buf` series, this will encapsulate results and their various representations\.

-This should get us from string concatenation to a phrase-like paradigm we can generalize into ``rainbuf``s.
+This should get us from string concatenation to a phrase\-like paradigm we can generalize into `rainbuf`s\.

 ```lua
 assert (meta)
 assert (ipairs)
 local color = require "singletons/color"
 ```

 ```lua
 local Resbuf = meta {}